'Put it back': Porch pirate caught on Ring camera at Maple Shade home

 MAPLE SHADE, New Jersey (WPVI) -- Police in Maple Shade, New Jersey are asking for the public's help in identifying a porch pirate caught in the act.

-The video, captured by the victim's Ring camera, shows a man removing a package from the front porch of the home on N. Chestnut Avenue on Monday at about 1 p.m.
+The video, captured by Rosa Chaves' Ring camera, shows a man removing a package from the front porch of the home on N. Chestnut Avenue on Monday at about 1 p.m.

 The man is seen wearing a ski mask and carrying a shopping bag.